wangenau/eminus/docs/installation.rst

    cd eminus
    pip install .

-To also install all optional dependencies to use built-in addons, use either
+To also install all optional dependencies to use built-in extras, use either

 .. code-block:: console

-   pip install eminus[addons]
+   pip install eminus[all]

 or for an installation after downloading the source code, use

 .. code-block:: console

-   pip install .[addons]
+   pip install .[all]

+To install only selected extras, follow the instructions given in :mod:`~eminus.extras`.

 All packages have `OSI-approved <https://opensource.org/licenses/alphabetical>`_ licenses and are publicly visible.